Nevada Counseling License Requirements

 What are the minimum requirements for Licensed Clinical Alcohol and Drug Counselors (LCADCs)?

 In Nevada, LCADCs must have at least a master’s degree in social science, including clinical mental health counseling content, and pass the NCMHCE exam.
 The applicant must also complete 2,000 hours of clinical work experience with individuals with both mental illness and alcohol or drug abuse challenges.
 These hours must be supervised by a Board-approved supervisor.
-The form to request an LCADC application is available online.
+The LCADC application is available online.

 What types of counseling jobs will be available in Nevada in the coming years?

-According to the Bureau of Labor Statistics, educational, guidance, school, and vocational counselor jobs will increase the most through 2026 with 500 new jobs and 280 annual openings.6 This is more new jobs than all other reported counseling categories combined.
-The second-highest number of new jobs is projected for mental health counselors (180 new jobs and 100 annual openings), followed by substance abuse and behavioral disorder counselors (130 new jobs and 70 annual openings) and marriage and family therapists (120 new jobs and 60 annual openings).6
+According to Projections Central, educational, guidance, school, and vocational counseling jobs will increase the most through 2030, with approximately 330 new jobs and an average of 220 annual openings.6 The second-highest number of new jobs is projected for substance abuse, behavioral disorder, and mental health counselors (310 new jobs and 150 average annual openings); followed by marriage and family therapists (120 new jobs and 70 average annual openings); and rehabilitation counselors (110 new jobs and 50 average annual openings).6